niqdev/react-redux-bootstrap4/README.md

     └
     ...

-* Generally you shouldn't modify this unless is needed
+* Generally you shouldn't modify this unless needed
 ```

 ### Run